sameer266/sameer266/README.md

 # Hi there! 👋 I'm Sameer

 Welcome to my GitHub profile!
-I'm passionate about software development, cybersecurity, and creating innovative solutions.
-Feel free to explore my repositories and connect with me.
+I’m Sameer, a software developer and cybersecurity enthusiast.
+I specialize in building secure, high-performance web applications.
+Check out my repositories and let’s connect if you’re looking to collaborate or chat about tech!
 ---

 ## 🔗 Connect with Me